cs1302uga/cs1302-ce02/README.md

 In your notes, clearly answer the following questions.
 These instructions assume that you are logged into the nike server.

+**NOTE:** For each step, please provide in your notes the full command that you typed to make the related action happen along with an explanation of why that command worked.
+Some commands require multiple options.
+It is important to not only recall what you typed but also why you typed each of them.
+If done properly, your class notes will serve as a helpful study guide for the exam.

-1. Launch your terminal emulator and create the subdirectory structure seen below.
+1. In your home directory on nike create the subdirectory structure seen below.
 What single command can be used to create all of these directories at once?

    ```